 Measure Details How did you spend your service pupil premium allocation last academic year?
-Resources to support child whose father is absent for long periods - from 'Little Trooper' Nurture group support What was the impact of that spending on service pupil premium eligible pupils?
-It is hoped this will help him to understand his own feelings and cope with them as well as engendering a feeling of pride in his father's role.
+Resources to support children whose father is absent for long periods - from 'Little Trooper' Nurture group support and ELSA support.
+What was the impact of that spending on service pupil premium eligible pupils?
+This will continue to help the children to understand their own feelings and cope with them as well as engendering a feeling of pride in their father's role.